charlenechuaxinzi/breads-of-singapore/index.rst

 1. Introduction
 =================

-This is a tutorial to display a map in Svelte using MapLibre GL JS.
+This is a tutorial to display a map an interactive map with Svelte using MapLibre GL JS.
 Based on the amptiler tutorial: https://docs.maptiler.com/svelte/maplibre-gl-js/how-to-use-maplibre-gl-js/

+The web map will have the following functionalities:

+- Visualize and query a Vector Tile layer from Catalonia municipalities
+- Controll which municipalities are visible through a sheet hosted on a GoogleSpreadSheet.
+- Append data to each municipality entity.
+Data available on IDESCAT API.

 2. Create an app